pauljickling/notes/devops/kubernetes/k8s.md

 You can view logs for your apps

 When making changes to a config for a deployed app it is recommended to commit changes before changes are applied so if there is an issue you can roll back.

+Rollouts can be managed via the `kubectl rollout` command.